 AZERBAIJAN: Heavy fines for selling unapproved literature

-Samad Alikhanov, who offered religious books for sale without state approval in the northern city of Sheki, failed to overturn his large fine on appeal on 4 September.
+Samad Alikhanov, accused of offering religious books for sale without state approval in the northern city of Sheki, failed to overturn his large fine on appeal on 7 September.
 He had been fined about four months' average wages in August (see below).